Naanum Rowdy Dhaan: Casting

-Lavanya Tripathi was cast as the lead actress opposite Gautham Karthik, when the project was under Menon's control.
+Lavanya Tripathi was cast as the lead actress opposite Gautham Karthik when the project was under Menon's control.
 Vignesh has stated that Anirudh was his first choice for the lead role, but he decided against casting him to avoid distracting him from music, his "greatest passion".
 He also said Sethupathi and Nayanthara accepted the project without hearing the complete script.
 Ashok Selvan stated that he was considered for the lead role before Sethupathi was cast.
 Sethupathi stated that he had put on weight for some of his recent roles, so he worked hard for two months to shed those pounds.
-He worked out and went on an extensive diet regime as well —even forgoing food at times.
+He worked out and went on an extensive diet regimen as well —even forgoing food at times.
 Sethupathi's son Surya made his acting debut in the film, portraying the younger version of his father's character.

 Vignesh revealed the makers were apprehensive about approaching R. Parthiban to portray the antagonist, as the actor was not known to readily accept any role, but he immediately accepted the offer and added his own ideas to the character.
 RJ Balaji joined the cast shortly after filming began.
 He has stated that he was not initially interested in joining but accepted due to his friendship with Sethupathi and because Nayanthara was in the cast.
-Anandaraj joined the film's roster while filming was taking place in Puducherry and said his character was inspired by the one played by Govinda in the 2014 Hindi film Kill Dil.
+Anandaraj joined the film's roster while filming was taking place in Pondicherry and said his character was inspired by the one played by Govinda in the 2014 Hindi film Kill Dil.

 Filming

 Principal photography began on 3 December 2014, with the first leg of the venture held in Pondicherry over a span of forty days.
-Some scenes were shot at the Thirukameeswarar Temple in Villianur.
-The initial schedule was completed in the first week of January 2015, and soon after, the team began filming the second schedule.
+Some scenes were shot at the Thirukameeswarar Temple in Villianur during this schedule.
+According to Sethupathi, during the first four days of filming, he and Vignesh had clashes due to disagreements over the portrayal of the lead character.
+The first schedule was completed in early January 2015, and soon after, the team began filming the second schedule.
 By mid-May 2015, major portions of the film had been completed.
-The final schedule started in Puducherry on 19 May 2015.
-Principal photography wrapped up in June 2015.
-Nayanthara dubbed herself for her character in the first time in Tamil.
+The final schedule started in Pondicherry on 19 May 2015.
+Principal photography wrapped in June 2015.
+Nayanthara dubbed herself for her character for the first time in Tamil.